bigdata-i523/hid233/notebook.md

 * 09/23/17 Added some bibliographies for Paper 1
 * 09/25/17 Added some contents from gathered resources for Paper 1
 * 09/28/17 Gathered and added more bibliography resources for Paper 1
+* 09/29/17 Assigned group assignment: data formats during residential meeting
+* 10/01/17 Updated README.md with a new abstract for Paper 1
+* 10/02/17 Shared a Google doc with the team and managed to answer the first question

 # Theory

 * 09/05/17 - 09/07/17 Read and watched all videos in the Theory Introduction section
 * 09/15/17 – 09/20/17 Read and watched all videos in the Overview of Data Science section
+* 10/01/17 Update: hasn't watched any videos so far due to busy schedule, will continue after completion of Paper 1

 # Practice